cashubtc/nuts/XX.md

 Bob can reconstruct the transaction and verify the signature.

-Bob should maintain a dictionary mapping the channel to the current balance of that channel, in order to ensure that Alice doesn't decrease the balance and to allow him to identify the magnitude of the increase in each payment.
+Bob should maintain a dictionary mapping the `channel_id` to the current balance of that channel, in order to ensure that Alice doesn't decrease the balance and to allow him to identify the magnitude of the increase in each payment.
 This map doesn't need to store any channels that have expired.